chrisyarbrough/CodecksPlasticIntegration/Readme.md

 which is used by the extension to fetch task information and post status updates.
 As of February 2022, the API is in beta and not officially supported.

-# Development and Building from Source
+# Developing and Building from Source
 Since this was started as a personal project, the development setup may not be ideal when dealing with issues such as handling different PlasticSCM versions, user-specific installation paths or storing secret user data for testing.